 Philosophy on using recycled materials

 BYBROWN wants to recapitalise polyester.
 Manufacturing with recycled polyester reduces our dependence on petroleum as a virgin resource and reduces greenhouse gases.
-They aim to run a supply chain that is fully circular, producing all our coats from recycled polyester (not PET).
+We aim to run a supply chain that is fully circular, producing all our coats from recycled polyester (not PET).
 Humans invented polyester and plastic, which has been a huge part of the development of our society, however people failed to use it responsibly and what’s in circulation is not going away for a long, long time.
 Melanie Brown believes it’s now up to brands like BYBROWN to educate themselves and reuse it in a responsible way.

 Circular ambitions with a new coat